VisitScotland STB Gradings

 staying on a short-term basis.
 Hostels often have a quite formalised structure,

-a hostel, but may be run on less formal lines, such as 24-hour access.
-They are
+to a hostel, but may be run on less formal lines, such as 24-hour access.
+They

-often more appropriate for longer term independent travellers and the younger
+are often more appropriate for longer term independent travellers and the

-end of the market and they tend not to take family groups.
+younger end of the market and they tend not to take family groups."

 accommodation often in shared rooms with bunk beds.
 Predominantly group